Notes on notes on the plane

 2017-10-01 music math composition

-I finally got the Leapfrog prototype PCBs from Shenzhen, so I hope to have some progress on that very soon.
-Meanwhile, Muffwiggler is still down, and the word is that it's because Mike is in hospital.
-Everyone's thoughts and prayers are with him.
-For this week's Web log entry, I thought I'd dig into my back catalogue again and look at some of the geometry behind the Black Swan Suite.
+For this week's Web log entry, I'm digging into my back catalogue again to look at some of the geometry behind the Black Swan Suite.
 This is all written up in a PDF file with some musical notation and stuff that doesn't work well in HTML; read that if you want details, but I'll give a taste of the construction here.

 There's a longstanding idea that the octave is like a circle: if you start at C and start going to higher notes, eventually you wrap around from B to C again, returning where you started.
 Then it's natural to map notes onto directions on a flat plane.

 Any process that describes a point moving around on the plane - for instance, the progress of an ant or similar creature wandering around on the plane - generates music.
 For instance, suppose someone is running around a 30-60-90 triangle:

 If they go counterclockwise, the note sequence will be F-A-C, arpeggiating an F-major chord; if counterclockise, it'll be B-F#-D#, which arpeggiates a B-major chord.
 Either way, the timing will be a little weird because of the irrational side lengths.
 But we could play with the angles to get integer-ratio timings, at the cost of making microtonal music:

 For the Black Swan Suite, I took this idea a little further and simulated several characters (Daffy, Elmer, Fanny, Grover, and Hermione) wandering around the geometric plane.
 Suppose an infinite two-dimensional world is covered with tiles, something like ths: